Asaye/react-native-system-applications/docs/wifi.md

 # Wifi
-<p style = "text-align: justify">This module is used to change or obtain the current wifi state of the device.
-The module is accessed by calling the wifi module via <code>Sysapps.wifi</code>.</p>
+<p style = "text-align: justify">This module is used to change or obtain the current wifi state of the device.</p>

 ## Functions
 <p style = "text-align: justify">The wifi module contains the following functions.</p>